piyush-810/learn_JS_React/README.md

 For example, `Math.random()` generates a random number between 0 and 1, `Math.max()` gives the largest value, and `Math.round()` rounds a number to the nearest integer.

-Absolutely, bro!
-Here's a structured explanation for **DOM Manipulation in JavaScript** — including real-life examples, equivalent code, and technical breakdowns, all formatted for `README.md`.

 ---

 # 6. DOM Manipulation in JavaScript